jagenjo/SillyServer.js/README.md

   //connected
 };

-//this methods receives messages from other users (author_id its an unique identifier) server.on_message = function( author_id, msg ){
+//this methods receives messages from other users (author_id is an unique identifier per user) server.on_message = function( author_id, msg ){
   //data received
 }